 Part 2: Hispanic/Latino(a) Experience and Perspectives

 On Oct.
 2, 2018, Grand Rapids Theological Seminary continued our special Talking Points series and hosted the second of three conferences exploring the themes of justice and unity in Scripture.
-Our first event centered on Black/African American perspectives, and this second event centered on Hispanic/Latino(a) perspectives and the third event centered the perspectives of women.
+Our first event centered on Black/African American perspectives, this second event centered on Hispanic/Latino(a) perspectives and the third event centered the perspectives of women.